Willyb15/Data-Science-Python/week2/day3-beyond_numerics/strings_lsts_lecture.md

 4 5
 ```

-Neat, huh!?
 The trick here is that when we call `enumerate()` on our list, `enumerate()` gives us back two values at each iteration through the loop.
 The first value is the current index (which we chose to store as `idx` above), and the second value is the current element of the list (which we chose to store as `num`).
 Note how `idx` tracks one behind `num`... this is because `idx` starts at 0 and `num` starts at 1.

 ### The Magic of Iterables